ChristopherHarwell/quest/docs/Technical_Reference_Document.md

 #### Local Docker Build & Run Issues

-• Port Conflict:
+- Port Conflict:
-I encountered this error:
+	- I encountered this error:
 ```Dockerfile
 docker: Error response from daemon: driver failed programming external connectivity …
 Bind for 0.0.0.0:3000 failed: port is already allocated.
 ```

-*Solution*:
+- Solution:
-I resolved this conflict by terminating the process that was already using port 3000.
+	- I resolved this conflict by terminating the process that was already using port 3000.

-• Confusion About Application Type:
+- **Confusion About Application Type:**
-At that point, I wasn’t completely sure whether my application was purely an HTTP server or a function-like service.
+	- At that point, I wasn’t completely sure whether my application was purely an HTTP server or a function-like service.
 Ultimately, I decided to keep the container as a server listening on port 3000.

-Automation with a Shell Script
+##### Automation with a Shell Script

-To avoid typing the same Docker commands repeatedly, I wrote a bash script named setups.sh:
+To avoid typing the same Docker commands repeatedly, I wrote a bash script named [setups.sh](../setup.sh):
 ```sh
 #!/bin/sh